 Have discussions with every member of your staff and make it clear that you’re invested in their professional development.
 Create a professional development roadmap for each employee and help them achieve it.
-That could mean recommending online courses to them or paying for online courses for them.
+That could mean recommending things like mixology online courses and sitting for exams for the four sommelier certification levels to them, and even paying for some of it.
 You can also give them specific work experience that aligns with their goals or tap into your professional network to introduce them to someone.

 Studies show that empathy is the number one driver of job performance.
 Listening and responding with empathy is the single most effective way to communicate.
 As a manager, your staff needs to feel you care about them.
 And, ideally, you should actually care about them.

 In addition to POS systems, there are bunches of bar and restaurant management technology and software out there.
 Accounting, scheduling, payroll, inventory management, and more.
 Recognize all of these for what they are: tools to make peoples’ lives easier.
 So you should make sure those tools are doing that.

 Ask your staff for feedback about all the technology your bar or restaurant currently uses.
 Use that feedback to explore new and different options if needed.
 Your staff will appreciate that you’re taking their pain points seriously.

 A clean bar helps staff work efficiently, and that encourages guests to spend money.
 A clean bar also encourages repeat visits from guests.
 Use a daily and weekly bar cleaning checklist to bring order and regularity to the cleaning process.

 Have daily specials and if some aren’t popular, try something new.
 Host special events like trivia or movie night and if some aren’t popular, try something new.

 The key is to try new things and get creative with your marketing.
 Other bars are an endless source of inspiration for things your bar could be doing to bring in money.
 So go visit some and see what’s working.